DonnieData/DonnieData.github.io/_posts/2020-4-4-post-austin-crime-project.md

 I found a public database that held several years of police reports filed with Austin Police Department. in an effort to challenge myself with working with this data -- I developed a web applciation from scratch TO decimate the data in a way I saw fit, impactful and also fun!

-The purpose of this project was to gain insights and work with data proejct in its full lifecycle as I would with any project/company

 # Steps

 This full length project involves
 - data discovery
+    - research, rest api connectivity
 - dat engineering
+    - python , dataframes
 - front end developement UX desing
+    - html, css, javascript
 - data analysis
+  - provide key insights